Dylan-Petok/resort-radar/README.txt

 Load cleaned data back in here, and then use a Hugging Face model to analyze sentiment for cleaned data Store data back in snowflake

-Load in tableau now?
-Next step is here

 Potential Issues/ Things need to do:
+Make sure content being analyzed is accurate:
-Filter posts by TOP and THIS YEAR to get solid, relevant posts Mutliple Resorts in a post
+    -Mutliple Resorts in a post
-Unrelated topics in post skewing sentiment for Resort mentioned in post -> might want to analyze which parts of a post refer to the resort or which parts are irrelveant in the post
+    -Unrelated topics in post skewing sentiment for Resort mentioned in post -> might want to analyze which parts of a post refer to the resort or which parts are irrelveant in the post

-Deal with wrong dates in loaded data
+Make website to put tableau worksheets in

+Make CI/CD workflow

+Make docker container